DefiMan1729/LocalLLM/README.md

 - Raspberry Pi 5 (I used 16GB RAM board with 32 GB SD card.
 You can use SSD with M HAT)
 - A 64-bit version of Raspberry Pi OS (Bookworm)
-- Internet connection (for downloading the model unless you have it offline and use ESP32 access point.
-ESP 32 based access points to be covered later)
+- Internet connection (for downloading the models and dependencies)

 ## Step 1: Update Your System